 What Does Amdusias Look Like?

-The unicorn form and the trumpet in the human shape are consistent across the primary grimoires.
-Collin de Plancy’s Dictionnaire Infernal also describes him in this manner, often depicting the demon as a man with a unicorn’s head, or simply riding a unicorn, holding a trumpet.
+The unicorn form and the trumpet in his human shape appear in all the main grimoires.
+Collin de Plancy’s Dictionnaire Infernal also describes him this way, often showing Amdusias as a man with a unicorn’s head or riding a unicorn while holding a trumpet.

 You may also enjoy: